caltechlibrary/newt/newt_yaml_syntax.md

 # Newt YAML syntax

-Newt's configuration and modeling is based on a YAML file.
-That YAML file has a specific syntax.
-The top level of syntax is formed from three properties.
+Newt programs are configured in YAML files.
+Newt programs may focus on some properties and ignore others.
+The interpretation is specific to the program.

+These are the top level properties in YAML files.

 application
-: holds the run time configuration used by the Newt web service and metadata about the application you're creating.
+: (optional: newtrouter, newtgenerator and mustache) holds the run time configuration used by the Newt web service and metadata about the application you're creating.

 models
-: This holds the description of the data models in your application.
+: (optional: newtrouter and newtgenerator) This holds the description of the data models in your application.
 Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYTS)

 routes
-: This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)
+: (optional: newtrouter and newtgenerator) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

+templates
+: (optional: newtmustache, pdbundler)

 ## the "application" property

-The application property itself has four properties.
-All are optional.
-They also can be specified on the command line of `newt` and `newtgen`
+The application properties are optional.
+Some maybe set via command line.
+The the Newt application manual pages.

+namespace
+: (optional: newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST

 port
-: (optional, default is This port number the Newt web services uses to listen for request on localhost
+: (optional: newtrouter, newtmustache, pdbundler) default is This port number the Newt web services uses to listen for request on localhost

 htdocs
-: (optional) Directory that holds your application's static content
+: (optional: newtrouter only) Directory that holds your application's static content

 metadata
 : (optional) This holds metadata about your application using the [CITATION.cff](https://citation-file-format.github.io/) YAML syntax under metadata.

 environment
-: (optional) this is a list of operating system environment that will be available to routes.
+: (optional: newtrouter, newtmustache) this is a list of operating system environment that will be available to routes.
 This is used to pass in secrets (e.g. credentials) need in the pipeline

-There is a fifth special attribute in application that can be used in place of `.metadata`.
+The fifth attribute in application is special.
+It can be used in instead of `metadata`.
 If you maintain a CITATION.cff file you can point to it to avoid maintaining it in two places.
-When `newt` is started up it will copy the contents into the `.metadata` property.
+When the Newt router or code generated is started up it will copy the contents into the `metadata` property.

 citation
 : (optional) This points at an file (e.g. CITATION.cff).
 It is used to populate the metadata property at startup

 ## the "routes" property

-Routes hosts a list of request descriptions and their data pipelines
+Routes hosts a list of request descriptions and their data pipelines.
+This property is only used by Newt router and Newt code generator.

 ### a route object

 `id`
-: (required) This identifies the pipeline so that it can be re-used or included in other pipelines.
+: (required) This identifies the pipeline.
+It maybe used in code generation.
 It must conform to variable name rules[^1]

 `description`
-: (optional, encouraged) This is a description of what you're trying to accomplish in the route.
+: (optional, encouraged) This is a human readable description of what you're trying to accomplish in this specific route.
 It may be used in comments or by documentation generators.

 `request [METHOD ][PATH]`
-: (required) This is a string that expresses the HTTP method and URL path to assign to a specific data pipeline.
-If METHOD is not provided it will match the request handler will catch all HTTP methods.
-You can express embedded variables in the PATH element using single curl braces.
+: (required) This is a string that expresses the HTTP method and URL path to used to trigger running the data pipeline.
+If METHOD is not provided it will match using just the path.
+This is probably NOT what you want.
+You can express embedded variables in the PATH element.
+This is done by using single curl braces around a variable name.
 E.g. `GET /items/{item_id}` would make `item_id` available in building your service paths in the pipeline.
 The pattern takes up a whole path segment so `/blog/{year}-{month}-{day}` would not work but `/blog/{year}/{month}/{day}` would capture the individual elements.
+The Newt router sits closely on top of the Go 1.22 HTTP package route handling.
 For the details on how Go 1.22 and above request handlers and patterns form see See <https://tip.golang.org/doc/go1.22#enhanced_routing_patterns> and <https://pkg.go.dev/net/http#hdr-Patterns> for explanations.

 `pipeline`
 : (required) this is a list of URLs to one or more web services visible on localhost.
-The first stage to fail or the last element in the pipeline are returned as a response to the request
+The first stage to fail will abort the pipeline returning an HTTP error status.
+If done fail then the result of the last stage it returned to the requesting browser.

 `error`
 : (optional) this points to a static page that can be displayed when the pipeline fails (e.g. like a 404 page used by web servers)